adrianodelr/nonlinear-systems-intro/README.md

 If you're just starting out with modeling or analyzing nonlinear systems and want a more thorough understanding, I hope you find this extract and the code helpful.
 I've also thoroughly documented all the [plotting functions](utils.jl) so that you can experiment with the function parameters.

-The rest of this readme file, outlines the content of the Jupyter Notebook.
+The rest of this README file outlines the content of the Jupyter Notebook.

 ## Preview - Jupyter Notebook